-The countries listed in the World Coin Database have four different names: Common, Formal, Krause, and Wikipedia.
+The countries (or more generically "issuers") listed in the World Coin Database have four different names: Common, Formal, Krause, and Wikipedia.
 The Common name is just that: a short name commonly used to refer to the country.
 We rarely say "People's Democratic Republic of Algeria" instead of just "Algeria".
-The Common name can refer to multiple distinct "versions" of the country, which typically represent changes in government (and usually changes in coinage, flag, etc.).
+The Common name can refer to multiple distinct "versions" of the country, which typically represent changes in government, and usually changes in coinage, flag, etc..
 If there is more than one version of a country, superscripts are used to differentiate between the versions.
 The smaller the superscripted number, the older the version of the country.
 These superscripts may change as countries are added to the database.
 The Formal name is the "official" name for the version of the country, usually reflecting the type of government.
 The Krause name is the country name used by the Standard Catalog of World Coins, and is usually the same as the Common name.
 The Wikipedia name is the name of the Wikipedia article that refers to that version of the country.
 A single Wikipedia article may contain references to many different versions of countries.
-The dates the version of the country existed are also listed and help users to determine which to select when cataloging coins.
+The dates in which the version of the country existed are also listed to help users to determine which to select when cataloging coins.

 Some coins are minted for multiple countries, but usually contain the name of one organization, as in the case of the East Caribbean States and West African States.
 In these cases, the Common name for the "country" of the coin is the name of the organization as it is spelled on the coin (in English).
 Other coins are minted specific to certain subdivisions within countries, such as the States of Germany and Provinces of China.
 This can be another level of cataloging, but the World Coin Database simply notates this accordingly and does not create separate subdivisions (at the moment).